Energy Rebates in Australia: Rebates and Concessions for Electricity and Gas Bills

 In order to apply, contact your energy retailer and they will start the application process.

-Concessions and rebates in South Australia
+Energy rebates and concessions in South Australia

 The South Australian government offers multiple concessions and rebates for residents who need help with their energy bills.
 Read below for more information on electricity and gas schemes available.